Object-Based Mixing

 On the Live screen, click the button to enable editing of the live canvas.
 Next, choose your new surface from the Add Widget - Surface button menu:

-You can now place that surface on the Live screen and then click "Done" to finish.
+You can now place that surface on the Live screen and click "Done" to finish.
 Sources can now be added to that surface by clicking the icon beside the source in the Sources list.

-To aid in live control, sources and surfaces can be colorized at will.
+To aid in live control, sources and surfaces can be color-coded at will.
 In addition, during live operation with a processor, each source will show its signal level meter on the Live page, making it easier to find sources in a complex mix.

 External OSC control